jSunpayco/Dota-Drafter/README.md

 # DOTA Drafter

 Note: This is a personal project in progress.
-Currently, the live demo is being fixed.
+The live demo is deployed on Vercel, and can be visited [here](https://dota-drafter.vercel.app/).
 The backend component can be found in [this repo](https://github.com/jSunpayco/dota-drafter-backend).

 This is a web application developed to simulate Captains Mode, a set of rules in the video game DOTA 2.
 The feature replicated from the game is when two team leaders take turns picking and banning one character from a list of 100+ within a specified time limit.